 The bill, S.B.
-No. 891, aims to establish new criminal offenses and penalties related to the intimidation and harassment of election officials, as well as election interference.
+No. 891, aims to establish new criminal offenses related to the intimidation and harassment of election officials, as well as election interference.
 It introduces Chapter 280 to the Election Code, which defines key terms such as "election official," "family member," and "personal information."
-The bill outlines specific offenses, including engaging in threatening conduct towards election officials, using force or coercion to influence their duties, and disseminating personal information that poses a threat to their safety.
+The bill outlines specific offenses, including engaging in threatening conduct towards election officials, using coercion to influence their duties, and disseminating personal information that poses a threat to their safety.
 Penalties for these offenses range from misdemeanors to felonies, depending on the severity and circumstances of the actions.

 Statutes affected: